theopin/tp/docs/DeveloperGuide.md

     * Mac/Linux: `./gradlew clean test`

 > :bulb: Unfamiliar with navigating Gradle?
 Check out [this guide](https://se-education.org/guides/tutorials/gradle.html)
-> to understand how to use Gradle.
+> to understand how to use it.

 <a id="appendix-types-of-tests"></a>